 The contest is open to any high school student (grades 9-12) residing in the San Francisco Bay Area (not limited to Marin County).
 We are working hard to reach underrepresented students whose writing has not been included in past contests or anthologies.

 Submissions are limited to 3 poems per student.
-All poems should be organized in a single document (doc, docx, or pdf).
+All poems should be organized in a single document (PDF only).
 No identifying information should be included in this document or in the file name.

 *We have increased the page limit from 1 to 2 pages, but this will be a strict limit.
 Poems that use columns to get around the page limit will be disqualified.
 If you use columns, make sure it is a formal choice that adds meaning to the poem, for example the poem can be read both horizontally and vertically.